MicroFocus/ColorYourData/generators/node/README.md

 ```

 #### URL prefix
-With BVD 10.61, the receiver URL needs a prefix: <code>bvd-receiver</code>.
+Starting with BVD 10.61 (containerized BVD), the receiver URL needs a prefix: <code>bvd-receiver</code>.
 This can be specified with the optional property <code>prefix</code>.

 #### Using HTTP(s) proxies
 In case you need to specify a proxy, please do so using environment variables like